B.S.Ch.E. in Chemical Engineering

 - Meet or exceed the expectations of employers of chemical engineers;

 - Continue their professional development by pursuing advanced study if they so desire; and

-- Pursue leadership positions in their profession and/or communities.
+- Continue their professional development by pursuing leadership opportunities and other positions of service in their profession and/or communities.

 In accordance with ABET accreditation requirements, BSChE students at the University of Mississippi should demonstrate the attainment of the following student outcomes: